Favourite Fell Days: Dale Head and Hindscarth

 the Newlands valley from dale head

-Heron Pike changed everything however.
+However, Heron Pike changed everything.

 We didn’t realise at the time, but we were looking into the Fairfield Horseshoe.
-We saw how staggeringly beautiful the area was from up high and how it seemed to be a whole new Lake District from our lofty vantage point, and we were totally hooked.
+We saw how staggeringly beautiful the area was from up high and how it was a whole new Lake District from our lofty vantage point, and we were totally hooked.
 From that moment on, we began climbing in earnest and with enthusiasm, coming up once, twice, even five times a year from then on.

 This website is predominantly the story of our Wainwright journey, but also a way of sharing our life outdoors and our travels.
 We hope you enjoy reading it!